-To build ZoneMinder the first thing you need to do is run the included configure script to define some initial configuration, just type where --with-mysql identifies the root directory where you have installed MySQL (usually /usr), --with-webdir is the directory to which you want to install the PHP files, and --with-cgidir is the directory to which you want to install CGI files.
+To build ZoneMinder the first thing you need to do is run the included configure script to define some initial configuration, just type where --with-webdir is the directory to which you want to install the PHP files, and --with-cgidir is the directory to which you want to install CGI files.
 These directories could be /var/www/html/zm and /var/www/cgi-bin for example.
+If the script cannot find your MySQL installation, for instance if it is installed in an unusual location, then --with-mysql identifies the root directory where you have installed it, usually /usr.
 If you want to use real MPEG based streaming you will need to have built and installed the ffmpeg tools.
 You can then also use -with-ffmpeg=<path to ffmpeg root> to help configure find it if it's not installed in a default location.
 Note, you have to make sure you have installed the ffmpeg headers and libraries rather than just the binaries, or a development package with them in.
 Additionally if you have already built ffmpeg with the mp3lame feature turned on you may additionally need to tell configure where to find that the mp3lame library, to prevent unresolved dependencies.
 To do this add the -with-lame=<path to lame directory>option as well.
 Otherwise ignore this option.
 There are also two further arguments you can add if your web user and group are not both 'apache'.
 These are --with-webuser and --with-webgroup.
 Type for details on these options.

-./configure --with-mysql=<your MySQL root> --with-webdir=<your web directory> --with-cgidir=<your cgi directory> perl ./zmconfig.pl to get it started.
+./configure --with-webdir=<your web directory> --with-cgidir=<your cgi directory> perl ./zmconfig.pl to get it started.
 It is an interactive utility and will prompt you by asking you various questions.
 For most questions typing '?' will give you additional help if you need it.
 Once you've answered all the questions it will write out a configuration file called 'zmconfig.txt' and then process various files to substitute the information in them.
 If you run it again it will remember your answers from beforehand.
 If you just want to rerun the substitutions you can run zmconfig.pl in non-interactive mode by typing perl ./zmconfig.pl -noi which will just read your file (and later on the database) and do the substitutions with no questions asked.
 There are two classes of options, 'core' options which much be specified with zmconfig which detail things such as database passwords which are compiled into ZoneMinder and other options with are stored in the database and which can be modified dynamically via the 'options' section of the web interface.
 You only need to complete the first set with zmconfig at this stage.
 If you want to change just a few options and can't access the options dialog via the web you can append them as parameters to zmconfig and it will just ask you about those.
-So for example, perl ./zmconfig.pl ZM\STRICT\VIDEO\CONFIG
+So for example, perl ./zmconfig.pl ZM_STRICT_VIDEO_CONFIG